svanst/dine-restaurant-website/readme.md

 - Create a two-page responsive website with tricky layout challenges (such as the hero section with multiple, partially overlapping elements and the decorative elements that are present in multiple places in the design).
 - Write semantic and accessible HTML.
+- Serve optimal images based on screen size and pixel density
 - Work with JavaScript's constraint validation API and add more than just required validation checks.
 For example, I wanted to implement validation to check if the date/time for a booking was not in the past.
 - Create custom components that match the provided design: a select component with icons, and a tabs component.
 Make them accessible, both for screen readers as well as for keyboard navigation.
 - Use SCSS with mixins for media queries and share breakpoints between SCSS and JavaScript.